H1M4W4R1/IRIS/README.md

 Protocol is a representation of a communication protocol used to encode and decode data sent to and received from the device.

-This acts as a middleman between C# unmanaged structures and device-specific binary data allowing for easy implementation of multi-protocol devices or multiple devices that use the same protocol.
+This acts as a middleman between C# structures and device-specific binary data allowing for easy implementation of multi-protocol devices or multiple devices that use the same protocol.